MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-managed-instance.md

 1. Provision the Azure Migrate appliance.

-    1. From Azure Migrate, download the OVA image and import it into VMware.
+    1. From Azure Migrate, download the `.OVA` image file and import it into VMware.

         ![Screenshot that shows downloading the OVA file.](./media/contoso-migration-rehost-vm/migration-download-ova.png)